Supporting the International Effort to Reduce Preventable Disease

 Image of a large number of people all walking together

-In a related article, featured THI council member Tom Rifai, MD writes that smoking and low levels of physical activity, as well as unhealthy foods together account for 80% of premature death in the United States.
+In a related article,"Wellness, Weight Loss, and Disease Prevention With the 5 Keys to Healthy Lifestyle Change, featured THI council member Tom Rifai, MD writes that smoking and low levels of physical activity, as well as unhealthy foods together account for 80% of premature death in the United States.

 Dr. Rifai explains that intensive lifestyle interventions at the primary care level “should be the first line of defense against most modern chronic diseases.”